Marathon PC System Requirements Are Surprisingly Manageable

 Image via Bungie

-After its delay from 2025, Bungie has now opened the pre-orders for Marathon, their upcoming extraction shooter set in Tau Ceti IV.
+After its delay from 2025, Bungie has now opened the pre-orders for Marathon, its upcoming extraction shooter set in Tau Ceti IV.
 Like other live-service PlayStation titles, Marathon is coming to other platforms day one, and it turns out you don’t need much to run it on PC.

 Recommended Videos